 According to the Read Aloud 15 Minutes Survey Report: How America Reads Aloud to its Children, many parents now understand the positive impact that reading aloud has on children’s early brain development.

 Here are eight tips for reading aloud with your children:

 - Read the book to yourself first to get a feel for the language and rhythm of the book.
-Many high-quality children’s books will introduce new vocabulary to children.
+Many high-quality children’s books will introduce new vocabulary words to children.
 In addition, rhyming books may require a specific rhythm to emphasize the words that rhyme.
-Reading a book first will prepare you to make the most of your read-aloud time.
+Reading a book first will prepare you to make the most of your read-aloud experience.

 - Snuggle up side-by-side in a quiet room with no distractions.
 Schedule reading time when you can focus.

 - Remember to read the title to your little ones.
 Then, share the author and illustrator names.
 Identifying the title and author is an important school readiness skill.
 Look at the cover and ask your children what they think will happen in the book.

 - Read with expression!
 Let them hear the excitement in your voice and make different voices for each character.
 Reading with expression encourages young children to join you in the story.